gclarkjr5/dnaStoring/README.md

     yarn.lock
 ```

-Feel free to change the option between DNA and RNA.
+Switch between the DNA and RNA options to see the differences.